 Pathophysiology (Block 4)

 An integrated organ systems pathophysiology block covering integumentary, musculoskeletal and rheumatology (3 wks), hematology (3 wks), oncology (1 wk), cardiology and pulmonary (6 weeks), nephrology (4 weeks), and gastroenterology (3 weeks) in a sequential fashion.
 Systemic pathology, pharmacology and Doctoring are integrated with concurrent courses.

 Doctoring 2 (Blocks 3-4)

-The Doctoring 2 curriculum runs throughout the three blocks and focuses on clinical skills, clinical reasoning, health care systems, and patient assessment.
+The Doctoring 2 curriculum runs throughout the two blocks and focuses on clinical skills, clinical reasoning, health care systems, and patient assessment.
 Standardized patient cases, subspecialty physical exam workshops, and clinical coaching sessions are integrated with concurrent pathophysiology courses.
 Students are assigned to preceptorships in the hospital setting where they learn how to perform and document comprehensive patient assessments.